T1To48/hyper_ninja_app/README.md

 ### 1.Server Setup (NodeJs Express example)

-Each server need to be registered, must have simple <b>endpoint setup</b>.
+Each registered server, must have simple <b>endpoint setup</b>.
-In which the app use to keep the server Active, this endpoint is going to handle a <b>GET</b> Request and return this object as JSON Response:
+With it's help  Hyper Ninja can keep the server Active, this endpoint is going to handle a <b>GET</b> Request and return this object as JSON Response:

 ```json